Carpet: China

-As opposed to most antique rug manufactory practices, early Chinese carpets were woven almost exclusively for internal consumption.
+As opposed to most antique rug manufacturing practices, early Chinese carpets were woven almost exclusively for internal consumption.
 China has a long history of exporting traditional goods; however, it was not until the first half of the 19th century that the Chinese began to export their rugs.
-Once in contact with western influences, there was a large change in production: Chinese manufactories began to produce art-deco rugs with commercial look and price point.
+Once in contact with western influences, there was a large change in production: Chinese manufacturers began to produce art deco rugs with commercial look and price point.
 The centuries-old Chinese textile industry is rich in history.
 While most antique carpets are classified according to a specific region or manufactory, scholars attribute the age of any specific Chinese rug to the ruling emperor of the time.
-The earliest surviving examples of the craft were produced during the time of Ch'ung Chen, the last emperor of the Chen Dynasty.
+The earliest surviving examples of the craft were produced during the time of Chen Shubao, the last emperor of the Chen dynasty.